Answers to Common Questions

 Crooked and crowded teeth are hard to clean and maintain.

-A bad bite can also cause abnormal wear of tooth surfaces, difficulty in chewing and/or speaking, and excess stress on supporting bone and gum tissue.
+A bad bite can also cause abnormal wear of tooth surfaces, difficulty chewing and speaking, and excess stress on supporting bone and gum tissue.

-Without treatment, many problems become worse and can require additional dental care later in life.
+Many problems worsen without treatment and require additional dental care later in life.

-You will also need to see your general dentist as recommended to continue your general dental care.
+You must also see your general dentist to continue your dental care.

 If you notice an unwanted change in your smile or bite, contact us for a free consultation.